A Tour Operator’s Guide to Influencer MarketingNovember 8, 2018, Kyla Steeves

 For this reason, you can help them out tremendously by offering up one of your guides to take their photos or videos.
 According to Vanessa, “There are so many steps to get a single photo, so having someone that is responsible for doing that, who knows good angles and something about photography, can make a huge difference.”
 So instead of having to worry about setting up a tripod and Bluetooth timer, they can capture the experience while enjoying the experience.

-On the other hand, Instagram Stories and Facebook Live is best for them to do solo — handheld or with a selfie stick.
+On the other hand, Instagram Stories and live video streaming is best for them to do solo — handheld or with a selfie stick.
 Of course, that’s if this type of content is part of the project.

 After the experience